MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-doc-management-issues.md

 # Troubleshooting Document Management Issues

-This topic explains how to use information provided in error messages to fix issues with the Document Management feature.
+This topic explains how to use information provided in error messages to fix issues with the document management feature.
 Below is an [index](#index-of-errors) that will help you to reach the right solution.
 The link in each cell navigates to the reason and mitigation steps for the corresponding error message.

 ## Error messages

-The following are error messages that are possible with Document Management.
+The following are error messages that are possible with document management.

 ### Error Message 1